dbbs-lab/bsb-core/docs/topology/partitions.rst

 Layers
 ======

-:class:`Layer partition <.topology.partition.Layer>` is a parallelepiped shaped volume.
+The :class:`Layer partition <.topology.partition.Layer>` represents a parallelepiped-shaped volume.
-The size of a layer is defined by the network except for the height, therefore it is needed to specify the thickness of the layer with the ``thickness`` attribute.
+The size of a layer is defined by the network, except for its height.
+Therefore, it is necessary to specify the layer's thickness using the thickness attribute.

 .. tab-set-code::